jamieforrest/JFObservableArray/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the tests, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

 ## Installation